[UNPUBLISHED REVIEW DRAFT]

 —You can complete Shankar’s ‘murchana set’ with his 1971 album containing all three of Kameshwari, Gangeshwari, and Rangeshwari.
 It remains to be seen whether the unique geometry of these four ragas will eventually inspire a new ‘car ki seat’ phraseological family – but they all enchant in their own rights, as well as giving insights into Parameshwari’s odd balances.
 Gangeshwari is my favourite:

-• Further resources •
+• Further learnings •

 —Sukanya Shankar’s full liner notes to the 1971 release can be read here, delving further into the Pandit’s concern for the post-hurricane plight of Bengal.
 And there is of course much more to the lyrics of the South Indian Parameshwara hymns, translated here by Lakshman Ragde.